Who we are

 To subscribe, please click here.
 To submit an item or idea for publication, please contact us.

 AAHOA saw record-breaking membership numbers in 2016 and continues to be the industry’s fastest-growing hotel owners organization.
 Representing over half of the nation’s hotel owners who make decisions daily on behalf of their businesses, AAHOA members are the industry’s movers and shakers.
 If you are a hospitality industry supplier or service provider, do not miss the opportunity to put your message in front of the readership of our flagship publication.

 Now is the time to secure your advertising space, contribute content, and get involved.
-To learn more about how you can get your message in front of our readers, contact John O’Neil at 770-810-6959 or email@example.com.
+To learn more about how you can get your message in front of our readers, contact Director of Sales John O’Neil at 770-810-6959 or email@example.com.